AckerlyXu/heima/articles/site-recovery/site-recovery-physical-servers-to-azure.md

-<properties
+---
-    pageTitle="Replicate physical servers to Azure | Azure" description="Describes how to deploy Azure Site Recovery to orchestrate replication, failover and recovery of on-premises Windows/Linux physical servers to Azure using the Azure portal" services="site-recovery"
+title: Replicate physical servers to Azure | Azure
+description: Describes how to deploy Azure Site Recovery to orchestrate replication, failover and recovery of on-premises Windows/Linux physical servers to Azure using the Azure portal
-    documentationcenter=""
-    author="rayne-wiselman"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid=""
-    ms.service="site-recovery"
-    ms.workload="backup-recovery"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/17/2017"
-    wacn.date=""
-    ms.author="raynew" />
+services: site-recovery
+documentationcenter: ''
+author: rayne-wiselman
+manager: jwhit
+editor: ''

+ms.assetid: ''
+ms.service: site-recovery
+ms.workload: backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/17/2017
+wacn.date: ''
+ms.author: raynew
+---

 # Replicate physical machines to Azure with Azure Site Recovery using the Azure portal

 Welcome to the Azure Site Recovery service!

 Site Recovery is an Azure service that contributes to your business continuity and disaster recovery (BCDR) strategy.
 Site Recovery orchestrates replication of on-premises physical servers and virtual machines to the cloud (Azure), or to a secondary datacenter.
 When outages occur in your primary location, you fail over to the secondary location to keep apps and workloads available.
 You fail back to your primary location when it returns to normal operations.
-Learn more in [What is Azure Site Recovery?](/documentation/articles/site-recovery-overview/)
+Learn more in [What is Azure Site Recovery?](./site-recovery-overview.md)

 This article describes how to replicate on-premises Windows/Linux physical servers to Azure, using Azure Site Recovery in the Azure portal.

 ## Steps